OfficialCodeVoyage/GitHub_Follower_Bot_Automated/README.md

     <li>You can monitor the workflow runs in the "Actions" tab of your GitHub repository.</li>
     <li>The bot will run automatically based on the schedule you set or manually from the Actions tab.</li>
 </ul>

-## 📝 Usage

-The bot will fetch your list of followers and automatically follow any users that are not already followed.
-A log of followed users is maintained in the `followers.txt` file.
-The bot will continue to run until all followers have been processed.

 ## 🤖 Bot Configuration